🛠 Windows Fix

 Check Task Manager (Most Important Step)

-You need to identify which program is using your CPU.
+You need to find out what is using your CPU.

 • Press Ctrl + Shift + Esc